QuantEcon/lecture-source-py/source/rst/numpy.rst

     x = np.random.uniform(0, 1, size=1000000)
     x.mean()

-The operations of creating the array and computing its mean are both passed out to carefully optimized machine code compiled from C
+The operations of creating the array and computing its mean are both passed out to carefully optimized machine code compiled from C.

-More generally, NumPy sends operations *in batches* to optimized C and Fortran code
+More generally, NumPy sends operations *in batches* to optimized C and Fortran code.

-This is similar in spirit to Matlab, which provides an interface to fast Fortran routines
+This is similar in spirit to Matlab, which provides an interface to fast Fortran routines.

 A Comment on Vectorization
 ----------------------------------

-NumPy is great for operations that are naturally *vectorized*
+NumPy is great for operations that are naturally *vectorized*.

 Vectorized operations are precompiled routines that can be sent in batches, like